 Simple Is Beautiful

-In societies of scarcity, people are accustomed to simplicity and frugality.
-In contrast, in societies of abundance like ours, luxury and waste are the norm.
-Tasks that others complete with a simple kitchen knife, we do with multiple specialized tools: one for chopping eggs, another for cutting meats, another for slicing tomatoes, another for peeling apples, another for shredding cucumbers, and so on.
-Our kitchens are crammed with clutter.
-Our houses are increasingly crowded, and the same is true for our shopping malls, governments, and tax codes.
-Our national debt has surpassed $14 trillion, with $350 billion paid in interest each year, yet we still spend as if there’s no tomorrow.
-Our commercial culture is obsessed with catching attention, which explains why TV ads are becoming increasingly bizarre.
-I don’t think it’s a coincidence that our young people confuse weirdness with beauty.
-Just look at the punk hairstyles, tattoos, nose rings, lip and eyelid piercings, and sagging pants - they’re all about grabbing attention rather than conveying genuine beauty.
+In societies of scarcity, simplicity and frugality are necessities.
+In contrast, in societies of abundance like ours, luxury and waste have become the norm.
+Tasks others complete with a simple kitchen knife are, for us, delegated to a myriad of specialized tools: one for chopping eggs, another cutting meats, another slicing tomatoes, another peeling apples, another shredding cucumbers.
+Our kitchens overflow with clutter, as do our houses, shopping malls, governments, and tax codes.
+Our national debt has soared past $14 trillion, with $350 billion paid annually in interest alone, yet we spend as if resources are infinite.
+Our commercial culture relentlessly vies for attention, resulting in increasingly bizarre advertisements.
+It’s no coincidence that many young people conflate eccentricity with beauty.
+Consider the prevalence of punk hairstyles, tattoos, nose rings, lip and eyelid piercings, and sagging pants—these trends are more about grabbing attention than embodying genuine beauty.

-The way we dance tango reflects this culture.
-Tango is actually a simple dance, but we insist on making it complex and difficult.
-Unlike in Argentina where tango is danced with natural, simple, and comfortable steps, our version of tango is cluttered with exaggerated, gaudy, and awkward movements.
-Simplicity and naturalness are an acquired taste we often lack.
-We regard complexity and oddity as beautiful.
-In Argentina, tango focuses on music, feeling, harmony, and physical pleasure, whereas our tango emphasizes fancy footwork, showy figures, dramatic performances, revealing costumes, luxurious hotels, and costly festivals.
-We’re too focused on superficiality.
+The way we dance tango mirrors this cultural excess.
+Tango is actually a simple dance, but we insist on complicating it.
+In Argentina, tango is danced with natural, unpretentious, and fluid steps.
+By contrast, our version is burdened with exaggerated, showy, and awkward movements.
+Simplicity and naturalness are acquired tastes that we frequently overlook, favoring instead a view that equates complexity and peculiarity with beauty.
+In Argentina, tango celebrates music, feeling, harmony, and physical connection.
+Here, it is dominated by flashy footwork, dramatic figures, revealing costumes, opulent venues, and extravagant festivals.
+We’re too focused on superficiality over substance.

-The same principle applies to tango.
-A true master can express profound beauty in the most concise form.
-Simplicity is the ultimate sophistication - a quality those who focus only on the surface lack.
-Tango is not an extravagant luxury; it is a simple pleasure and a personal experience that shouldn’t cost an absurd amount of money to enjoy.
-As tango dancers, we must keep ourselves free from the commercialism and frivolous customs of our time.
-We must turn our attention from the superficial to the internal and essential.
-An ordinary-looking woman with refined inner qualities is much more attractive than a pretty woman without them.
-Tango is the same.
-It is for feeling, not for show.
-When tango stops being a performance, it will be simpler, deeper, better, and more enjoyable (see The Conceptional Beauty of Tango).
+The same aesthetic applies to tango.
+A master dancer can convey profound beauty through simplicity, embodying the ideal that “simplicity is the ultimate sophistication.”
+This subtle artistry eludes those fixated on surface appearances.
+Tango should not be an extravagant luxury, but a simple pleasure—an intimate, personal experience that doesn’t demand exorbitant expenses.
+As dancers, we must resist the tide of commercialism and frivolity, shifting our focus from the superficial to the essential.
+Just as a seemingly ordinary woman with inner refinement captivates more than mere outward beauty, so too does authentic tango.
+It is a dance for feeling, not for show.
+When we strip tango of its performative elements, it becomes simpler, deeper, better, and more fulfilling (see The Conceptional Beauty of Tango).

 September 4, 2011